 Remember that you must check your formatting and style guides to make sure that no quotation mark is missed and no extra space is provided.
 Your sources must have a "last accessed" part with the links if you have obtained them in a digital domain.
 Double-check this aspect!

-What is Plagiarism Solution or Why Use Our Free Plagiarism Checker?
+What is Plagiarism Solution or Why Use Our Plagiarism Checker?

-FixGerald is free and does not have any limitations in terms of how often you can use the tool.
-You do not have to register or access any premium features since everything that we offer can be accessed right away.
+FixGerald does not have any limitations in terms of how often you can use the tool.
 What makes our tool great is allowing you to receive your similarity report without storing your information anywhere.
 It brings up confidentiality since it does not store your data.
 Just paste your text or upload your file by using our simple form to check for plagiarism and edit your paper.
 Do not think twice because taking at least five minutes to check your assignment will help you to stay safe and prevent plagiarism troubles.

 Was this article helpful?